edigiesi99/Drowsiness-Detection-System/README.md

 After image acquisition, the cropped eye portion is first converted to grayscale and then into a binary image; it is subsequently processed to reduce noise.

+Here’s how you can describe the structure of the code in the **README** file in English:

+# Code Structure of the Repository

+The repository is organized into the following main folders and files:

+### `code` folder
+- Contains the main code to test the algorithm's functionality for detecting whether eyes are open or closed.
+- The **`snapshot.m`** file runs the algorithm on static images of individuals, allowing analysis of whether their eyes are open or closed.
+- The **`real_time.m`** file applies the algorithm on real-time video captured via a webcam, enabling live detection.

+### `images` folder
+- Contains three subfolders with images of individuals to analyze for detecting if their eyes are open or closed.
+These images are used by the `snapshot.m` file to test the algorithm.

+### `segnaletica` folder
+- Contains the notification pop-ups used by the program to signal the eye status (open or closed).
+These pop-ups provide visual feedback to the user during the real-time execution of the algorithm.

+---

+This layout clearly explains the repository structure and the role of each component.

 ## Algorithmic Basis

 The detection of drowsiness is based on three main checks: